Gtg479u/CyberGT/README.md

 - Run the playbook ansible-playbook filebeat-playbook.yml, and navigate to  Kibana > Logs : Add log data > System logs > 5:Module Status > Check data to check that the installation worked as expected.

 - _Which file is the playbook?
 Where do you copy it?
-- Which file is the playbook?
-Where do you copy it?

-Answer : For the ANSIBLE : We will create the my-playbook1.yml as our playbook.
+ For the ANSIBLE : We will create the my-playbook1.yml as our playbook.

-Answer : For FILEBEAT: We will create filbeat-playbook.yml as our playbook.
+For FILEBEAT: We will create filbeat-playbook.yml as our playbook.

-Answer: For METRICBEAT: We will create metricbeat-playbook.yml as our playbook.
+For METRICBEAT: We will create metricbeat-playbook.yml as our playbook.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_